dfm/kplr/README.md

 # kplr

-Tools for working with [Kepler](http://kepler.nasa.gov/) data in Python.
+Tools for working with [Kepler](http://kepler.nasa.gov/) data using Python.